Climate Change Challenge - tackling climate change and fuel poverty

 The earth’s climate is influenced and changed through natural causes like volcanic eruptions, ocean current, the earth’s orbital changes and solar variations.

 Volcanic eruptions - When a volcano erupts it throws out large volumes of sulphur dioxide (SO2), water vapour, dust, and ash into the atmosphere.
 Large volumes of gases and ash can influence climatic patterns for years by increasing planetary reflectivity causing atmospheric cooling.
+Tiny particles called aerosols are produced by volcanoes.
+Because they reflect solar energy back into space they have a cooling effect on the world.
+The greenhouse gas, carbon dioxide is also produced however the CO2 produced is insignificant when compared to emissions created by humans.

 Ocean current - The oceans are a major component of the climate system.
 Ocean currents move vast amounts of heat across the planet.
 Winds push horizontally against the sea surface and drive ocean current patterns.
 Interactions between the ocean and atmosphere can also produce phenomena such as El Niño which occur every 2 to 6 years.
 Deep ocean circulation of cold water from the poles towards the equator and movement of warm water from the equator back towards the poles.
 Without this movement the poles would be colder and the equator warmer.
 The oceans play an important role in determining the atmospheric concentration of CO2.
 Changes in ocean circulation may affect the climate through the movement of CO2 into or out of the atmosphere.